When is the library open?

-Yes, with the exception of Hot Picks, Hot Reels, Museum Passes and Hotspots, as long as there are no holds on the item.
+Yes, with the exception of Hot Reels, Museum Passes, Hotspots and Roku sticks, as long as there are no holds on the item.
 Interlibrary loan items can be renewed if the loaning library allows renewals.
 Please call the Reference department at 203.488.1441, ext.
 318 for interlibrary loan renewals.

 How much are overdue fines?

-Fines are twenty-five cents a day for all items, except Museum Passes, which are $2.00 a day.
-The maximum fine, per item, is $5.00.
+Fines are twenty-five cents a day for all items, except Museum Passes, Hotspots, Roku sticks, Sewing Machines and Telescope, which are $2.00 a day.
 There are no late fees for downloadable items since they are returned automatically.
-Remember, however, that other libraries have different fine schedules and you will be responsible for those fines if your items are returned late.
+Please note that other libraries have different fine schedules and you will be responsible for those fines if your items are returned late.

 If we have your email address, you will receive notification when your items are coming due and when they are overdue.
 You can avoid fines by:

 - Renewing online